 Interior designer Angela Cheung and I meet online each fortnight to discuss interior design.
 We thought this week it would be helpful to discuss our own paths to having our own design businesses to help anyone considering starting in the industry.

 For me that was the traditional educational route of A level Art & Design, Art Foundation Course and then a degree (although I opted for Furniture Design).
 Following my degree, I was lucky to work in a drawing office and then a design team to build up lots of experience.
 I’d bought and sold some houses that provided great experience as well.
-I also took a distance learning National Diploma in Interior Design (which I didn’t get to mention) while I was working - plus took numourous associatied short courses and continuted courses on CAD and design software.
+I also took a distance learning National Diploma in Interior Design (which I didn’t get to mention) while I was working - plus took numerous associatied short courses and continuted courses on CAD and design software.
 All these things set me up well for venturing on my own - however if you are thinking of doing that - the actual runnning of a business is a whole new skillset that needs a whole lot of training and coaching for!

 Angela’s path has been different - she came from the same Art Foundation course to study Graphic Design to working on commercial design projects from the client side.
 She is an employer and is able to offer office-based work experience (unlike me).
 She details the software requirements she needs applicants to have - technical skills - In Design, Photoshop, CAD.
 Angela highlights the huge importance to learn the 'classics' first - art & design history and the basic skills of draughting and drawing by hand.